shorebirdtech/handbook/engineering.md

 ### Open Source
 Following our "be open" value, we default all our source code to being open and licensed as permissively as possible.

+Note that that although we *default* to open (both for source and communication) being open is itself not the point.
+We will have closed sourced code (and communication) when appropriate, but by default we operate in the open.

+Examples of when it might be appropriate to be closed:
+* When it's safer for users for us to be closed (e.g. we're working on a security feature and don't want to give attackers a heads up).
+* When it's less distracting for us or customers to be closed (e.g. working on experimental features that might be disruptive if adopted too early).
+* Communications are closed in regards to customers, suppliers, customer data, employee data, financial data, (e.g. when it's not our story to tell).

 ### Licensing Philosophy